-Create New User Account
+Create a New User Account in Windows 7

 Please follow the steps given below to create a new user account in Windows 7:

 Step 1.
 Click Windows 7 Start Menu and select Control Panel to open.
-Navigate and click on User Accounts and Family Safety.
+Navigate to and click on User Accounts and Family Safety.

 Step 2.
 Now click on User Accounts.
 Then, click on Manage another account.

 Step 3.
-Click on “create a new user account“.
+Click on Create a new user account.

-Difference Between Windows Account Type
+Difference Between Windows Account Types

 Standard User Account: A standard user account can use most of the installed software and change system settings that do not affect other user accounts.